The Mental Health Foundation is a registered charity.

-Peter, doing the Snap Fitness 8 Week Challenge.
+Peter, did the Snap Fitness 8 Week Challenge.

 Our fundraisers are vital to our work

-Money raised supports the Mental Health Foundation’s campaigns and services to increase awareness about mental health and mental illness.
+Money raised supports the Mental Health Foundation to increase awareness about mental health and mental illness.
 Donations enable us to provide free information, resources and programmes on mental health and suicide prevention.
 They also help fund our advocacy work for better access to mental health services, a national commitment to upholding dignity and human rights, and equal participation in communities and in employment.

 Thank you to the following funders for their generosity: